Conversations with Nicholas Kralev (May 2013 — present)

 The Scribe (September 1996 — May 1998)

 Editor-in-chief of a college newspaper.
 Supervised 25 reporters, editors and photographers.
 Edited copy and wrote news stories, features and editorials.

 CNN (May 1997 — August 1997)

 Intern in CNN’s investigative unit.
 Conducted research and off-camera interviews.
-Assisted producers and correspondents in writing and editing.
+Assisted producers and correspondents with writing and editing.